 The second caution relates specifically to moderator analyses that use correlations.
 In the current synthesis, we are interested in the causal impact of homework on achievement.
 We are not interested in whether achievement also might effect time on homework (such that, for example, receiving higher grades causes students to work harder on assignments).
 However, we know that the size of the correlation between homework and achievement might reflect the size not only of (a) the homework-causes-achievement relationship but also of (b) the achievement-causes-homework relationship and (c) any spurious relationship between the two.
-Thus, unlike moderator analyses that use effect sizes from experiments, moderator analyses that use correlation of any of these three potential influences on the correlation (or that relationships involving moderators of interest are being suppressed by other relations captured by the correlation).
+Thus, unlike moderator analyses that use effect sizes from experiments, moderator analyses that use correlations must acknowledge the possibility that any uncovered relationships might be reflecting moderation of any of these three potential influences on the correlation (or that relationships involving moderators of interest are being suppressed by other relations captured by the correlation).
 Again, this suggests that moderator analyses in research syntheses should be interpreted with caution and used to guide future, more definitive, research.